The First Steps

 The strongest portfolios for college admsisions showcase work that is personal and self-initiated.
-This means going beyond classroom assignments, and developing a body of work based on your interests, passions, and experiences.
-To facilitate this, my coaching process starts with an initial intake meeting designed to create visibility on your personal story.
+This means going beyond classroom assignments, and developing a body of work based on a student's interests, passions, and experiences.
+This is why my coaching process starts with an initial intake meeting designed to create visibility on your personal story.

 What to expect during the intake...

 This can be work from class assignments as well as work that is self-initiated.
-This can be completed works, partially completed works, ideas in a sketchbook, audio sketches, scores, doodles on paper, collages, sewing projects, project outlines, a curated zone in a bedroom, storyboarding, projects using unconventional material, entrepreneurial projects, etc.
+This can be works that are completed, partially completed, rough ideas in a sketchbook, audio sketches, scores, doodles on paper, collages, sewing projects, project outlines, a curated zone in a bedroom, storyboarding, projects using unconventional material, entrepreneurial projects, etc.

-Students can include projects “in the world,” already initiated, or in the planning phases.
-Work doesn't have to be what is considered “art,” and can include any and all interests: a lecture series, an environmental cleanup event, a voter registration project, baking and cooking, thrifting, and more!
+Students can include projects “in the world,” already initiated or in the planning phases.
+Work doesn't have to be what is considered “art” and can include any interests: a lecture series, an environmental cleanup event, a voter registration project, baking and cooking, thrifting, and more!

-For this first meeting, images do not have to be perfect—cell phone pics will do.
+Images do not have to be perfect for this first meeting — cell phone pics will do.
 If in doubt, include it!

 I look forward to getting to know you and your work!